Progressive Librarians Guild: Joint Conference of Librarians of Color

 The Progressive Librarians Guild was represented at the 2006 Joint Conference of Librarians of Color (JCLC) with a panel on Librarians and Social Movements.
 For the 2012 JCLC the Progressive Librarian #38/39 included a feature on the conference and the five caucus associations of color.

 United States Social Forum 2007

 In 2007 members of the Progressive Librarians Guild participated in the United States Social Forum (USSF) in Atlanta.
 In homage to the USSF's statement on language accessibility, PLG's new banner read "Library" on one side and "Biblioteca" on the other for the Opening March that launched the first ever regional social forum in the United States.
-The Librarians program was held at the Auburn Avenue Research Library, the second largest collection of African-American materials in the U.S., located on the very street that is home to the Ebenezer Baptist Church and the gravesites of Dr. Martin Luther King, Jr. and Mrs. Coretta Scott King.
+The Librarians program was held at the Auburn Avenue Research Library, the second largest collection of African-American materials in the U.S., located on the very street that is home to the Ebenezer Baptist Church and the gravesites of Martin Luther King Jr. and Mrs. Coretta Scott King.
 PLG members collected materials from the USSF for the Labadie Collection at the University of Michigan.